caspersg/learn_vim/README.md

 The `c` part switches modes, so you can type out the replacement text.
 The `2w` part indicates what text you want to modify.
-As you type out the above, vim waits until you've finished typing a whole command, then executes it all at once.
+As you type out the above, vim waits until you've finished typing a whole action, then executes it all at once.
 It has a specific grammar for actions, so it doesn't need to wait a specified amount of time or for an ENTER.

 I chose this example as there's the same number of key presses for both approaches.